Kevin-Spring/springstudio.se/README.md

 To try out the form you can change the recipents mail address under 'Contact' -> 'Contact Forms' -> Choose the form -> 'Mail' -> Change the 'To' & 'From' fields in wp-admin.

+### Google Oauth

+Will not work on dev env because of uri missmatches and worng user permissions, sorry :(

 ## React

 Store your React-project wherever you want.